 Pierre Palmieri, Head of Global Finance and Head of Sustainable and Positive Impact Finance

-Societe Generale prompted the UNEP-FI's Positive Impact initiative, which brings together 26 financial institutions worldwide and aims to bridge the gap of financing the Sustainable Development Goals (SDGs) set by the United Nations.
+Societe Generale was at the origin the UNEP-FI's Positive Impact initiative, which brings together 26 financial institutions worldwide and aims to bridge the gap of financing the Sustainable Development Goals (SDGs) set by the United Nations.
 As such, the Positive Impact Manifesto was published at the end of 2015, followed by the Positive Impact Principles at the beginning of 2017.

 This concept reflects the reality of economic life (considering any negative impacts that must be remedied when they cannot be avoided) and, far from counteracting other initiatives launched in the market under different names, it aims to be all-encompassing.